woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

 ## Compile the script-example project code
 We will run `cabal build` inside of `nix-shell` to take advantage of the prebuilt IOG binaries in their `nix` repo You will need to have `nix` installed to do this.
-Using `nix` saves a huge amount of time as compared to compiling all the IOG dependencies directly from Haskell sources using `GHC`.
+Using `nix` saves a huge amount of time as compared to compiling all the IOG dependencies directly from Haskell sources.

-### Setup Nix on your local machine if you haven't already
+### Setup Nix on your local machine if not installed already

 This [Plutus community guide](https://docs.plutus-community.com/docs/setup/Ubuntu.html) has instructions to setup `nix` and configure the IOG binary caches in your nix configuration.